dj-ryan/numvert/README.md

 # numvert
-A cli program to convert numbers between bases
+#### A cli program to convert numbers between bases

+## Installation

+- Clone and go to the root directory
+- make using the make file or compile using:
+  - g++ src/numvert.cpp -o numvert -Wall -std=c++11 -Iinclude
+- Move to path
+  - Windows
+    - Copy binary to system folder such as 'Program files'
+    - Add path to PATH variable
+  - Linux
+    - Copy binary into bin folder

+## Usage
 ```
   numvert {OPTIONS}